idaholab/moose/framework/doc/content/source/materials/GenericFunctorMaterial.md

 that get evaluated on-the-fly, as opposed to traditional "static" material properties, e.g. material properties that are pre-evaluated.

-This class template is the functor material property version of [GenericConstantMaterial.md], [GenericFunctionMaterial.md] and a `variable material` (material that converts variables to material properties).
-It evaluates the function at the requested location, which can be the element centroid, an element face centroid, a quadrature point, or any defined overload of the functor argument.
+This class is the functor material property (combined) equivalent of [GenericConstantMaterial.md], [GenericFunctionMaterial.md] and a `variable material` (material that converts variables to material properties).
+It evaluates the functor at the requested location, which can be the element centroid, an element face centroid, a quadrature point, or any defined overload of the functor argument.

-By default this class caches function evaluations and clears the cache at the beginning of every time step.
+By default this class caches functor evaluations and clears the cache at the beginning of every time step.
 Cache clearing behavior can be controlled by setting the `execute_on` parameter.

 !alert note
 All AD-types of the properties defined in this material must match.
 Variables are automatically